 Kick the Coding

-Nearly 100 institutions have successfully built web profiles using the Digital Measures web services API.
+Nearly 100 institutions have successfully built web profiles using the Faculty Success (formerly Digital Measures) web services API.
 Clients with the programming resources to use the API remark on its flexibility for building web profiles and integrating them into a website.
 For institutions with resource-strapped IT teams, the Web Profiles module provides a no-coding option for getting faculty web profiles integrated into a website in just hours to days, rather than doing months of coding.
 Web profiles can still be customized by college or department, and give faculty the control they need to determine which accomplishments will best represent their work.